robross0606/adt-pulse-mqtt/README.md

 ### Home Assistant Configuration
 This add-on uses the Home Assistant integrations for MQTT Alarm Control Panel and MQTT Binary Sensor.

- Ton configure these, you must edit your configuration.yaml:
+ To configure these, you must edit your configuration.yaml:

 To add the control panel: